acorn-io/docs/docs/60-authoring/09-permissions.md

 ---
 title: Permissions
 ---
-// TODO - Well, this is a pretty advance concept in general.
-I'm not sure how to explain this without kubernetes When writing applications, you can run into a situation where your application needs to interact with on-cluster resources.
+When writing applications, you can run into a situation where your application needs to interact with on-cluster resources.
 In a typical Kubernetes environment you would need to go through a somewhat involved process to accomplish this.
 Luckily, `permissions` is a straight forward Acornfile definition that allows you to simplify that process.

 Let's take a look at an example.
 Here we have a `container`, named API, that we want to grant CRUD operations on the `FooResource` in the application's namespace.
 For all other namespaces, we want the `container` to only be able to retrieve `FooResources`.